 Google Book Search provides online full text of many books, including anthologies of short stories.
 There may be limitations on viewing pages published after 1923, but some short stories may fall within these limits.

-The Library Catalog includes a variety of short stories in both print and electronic formats.
-Searching by the Subject Heading "Short Stories" will result in a list of broad and specified collections of short stories based on time periods, geographic regions, cultures, and more.
+Searching the Libraries' Discovery system for "Short Stories" as a subject heading, limited to UM books, results in a list of broad and specified collections of short stories based on time periods, geographic regions, cultures, and more.

 The Short Story Index (Ref.
 Z5917.S5 C62) listing stories and showing where they have been published.
 You can also use this index to identify short stories by topic or theme.